Yasirwan/client-belajarin-tesis/README.md

 ## Features Completed

 - Admin can regulate user access to particular data
-- Students can monitor their performance and assess their progress using a Studee.
+- Students can monitor their performance and assess their progress using a BelajarIn.
 - Students can raise knowledge
 - Teacher can add responses to knowledge
 - Teacher can only administer their own courses
 - Admin can access to manage all courses
 - Leaderboard showing top students with the maximum gaming points
-- Studee can interact with email
+- BelajarIn can interact with email

 ## Features yet to be made